JackScottAU/Amethyst/README.md

 * Raspberry Pi 5 (Architecture 'rpi-5')

 This repository contains the kernel and device drivers, and is written in C/C++ with scatterings of architecture-specific assembly.
-THe user-mode applications will be in another repository when the time comes.
+The user-mode applications will be in another repository when the time comes.

 ![Screenshot of Amethyst Running in QEMU](/Resources/screenshot.png)